EdyJ/blender-to-unity3d-importer/README.md

 All transformations (position, rotation, scale) will look in Unity exactly as seen in Blender, provided the parenthood relationships have been established as speficied above.
 Only the specific values will be different as result of the coordinate change (axis exchanged, etc).

+### Known issues

+Rotations are incorrectly imported when the Blender file contains big meshes (>65535 tris) that are split by Unity 3D after importing.